 $ cat filename $ more filename

-Answer: The user who is log in with the root account is known as the superuser of the operating system, the superuser has all access to the root directories and commands.
+Answer: The user who is logged in with the root account is known as the superuser, and the superuser has access to all the root directories and commands.

-Question: Why do we require a superuser and what is another way to become the superuser apart from root login?
+11. Why do we require a superuser, and what is another way to become the superuser apart from root login?

-Answer: For the administrative task and its associative commands, we require a superuser.
+Answer: For the administrative tasks and their associative commands, we require a superuser.
 Apart from the login root directory, the child user can become a superuser by using the su command and the corresponding superuser password.

 Answer: The UNIX operating system is made up of 3 major parts:

-Answer: The shell is a program or command-line interpreter that provides a user interactive interface between the user and the operating system, the main task of the Shell to accept the user commands and execute them.
+Answer: The shell is a program or command-line interpreter that provides an interface between the user and the operating system.
+The main task of the shell is to accept the user commands and execute them.

 Answer: It lists all the directories and files present in the file system in a tree-like structure.

-- Provide an interface for input and output.
+- The shell provides an interface for input and output.

-- Shell provides us with commands which help us to customize our environment.
+- It provides us with commands that help us to customize our environment.